danbz/aesthetic-programming/source/figurelist.md

 * Figure 3.1: Early alchemical illustration of ouroboros accompanied by the text ἓν τὸ πᾶν ("The All is One") from the work of Cleopatra the Alchemist (10th Century), (image from Wikipedia)
 * Figure 3.2: Diagram for the computation by the Engine of the Numbers of Bernoulli, from "Note G" by Ada Lovelac
 * Figure 3.3: The runme of sample code - sketch 3_1
-* Figure 3.4: Moving the coordinate system at canvas level (image from processing.org)
+* Figure 3.4: Moving the coordinate system at canvas level, (image from processing.org)
 * Figure 3.5 : Asterisk Painting (2014) by John P. Bell
-* Figure 3.6 A for-loop
+* Figure 3.6: A for-loop
-* Figure 3.7 The xPos of each asterisk
+* Figure 3.7: The xPos of each asterisk
-* Figure 3.8 Drawing 20 ellipses on a canvas using a for-loop
+* Figure 3.8: Drawing 20 ellipses on a canvas using a for-loop
-* Figure 4.1 The web interface and interaction of the sample code
+* Figure 4.1: The web interface and interaction of the sample code
 * Figure 4.2: Permission for audio access
 * Figure 4.3: Permission for camera access
 * Figure 4.4: The HTML file structure to import the new library and models
-* Figure 4.5: The tracker points on a face, (image from clmtrackr)
+* Figure 4.5: The tracker points on a face, (image courtesy of the clmtrackr's creator, Audun M. Øygard)
 * Figure 4.6: Google Analytics Screenshot
 * Figure 4.7: An example of a heatmap for analyzing a web page
 * Figure 4.8: Facebook's custom gender field as of February 2020